F1 Team Principals Ranked – Who is the best leader?

 Komatsu is decent, though.
 Not a fantastic principal, but not a horrible one either.
 Haas operated relatively well in 2024, and despite a step back in car performance in 2025, Komatsu at least made an effort to improve the driver lineup.

 With Haas being the least-funded team on the grid, it will be difficult for the Japanese TP to achieve major success.
 But if he can keep Haas around the sixth-to-eighth range in the WCC, it will be an accomplishment.
 Komatsu should preferably focus on younger talents.
-Bearman was a great signing; and he needs to make sure to contract Rafael Câmara for 2027 when Bearman gets promoted to Ferrari.
+Bearman proved to be a great signing; and he needs to make sure to contract Rafael Câmara for 2027 when Bearman inevitably gets promoted to Ferrari.

 8. Frédéric Vasseur (Ferrari)